 With the abundance of buyers looking to move on to greener pastures, this begs the inevitable question: just what could be done to get the most out of selling your current home?
-If you are looking to increase your home’s value before selling, then it’s a good idea to consider some home staging; this may involve investing in some home improvements to help bump up your asking price and attract more potential buyers.
-These DIY tasks can range from just applying a fresh coat of paint, laying new carpet, wallpapering a room (remember to stick to neutral colours) or bigger renovations such as fitting a new kitchen or bathroom.
+If you want to increase your home’s value before selling, it’s a good idea to consider some home staging; this may involve investing in some home improvements to help bump up your asking price and attract more potential buyers.
+These DIY tasks can range from applying a fresh coat of paint, laying a new carpet, wallpapering a room (remember to stick to neutral colours) or more significant renovations such as fitting a new kitchen or bathroom.

 A survey by Carpetright found that 6.1% of people plan to complete a major home renovation this year.
 If you’re seeking to sell your home for a higher value in the future, this type of work can deliver a significant return on investment.
 Those that have the greatest return are: building a conservatory (108% ROI), redesigning the garden (88% ROI) and adding an extension (71% ROI) to the property.

 If the addition of a conservatory seems a little out of reach, there are other alternatives to consider to add value.
-Laying down new carpets can bring you a 50% ROI, a particularly good idea if your current one is damaged or dirty.
-Usually, a neutral colour is suggested (just like wall paint) to give a blank canvas to a potential buyer.
-Neutral colours help customers to visualise their lives within the house you are selling, increasing the possibility of a sale.
+For example, laying down new carpets can bring you a 50% ROI, an excellent idea if your current one is damaged or dirty.
+Usually, a neutral colour is a good idea (just like wall paint) to give a blank canvas to a potential buyer.
+In addition, neutral colours help customers visualise their lives within the house you are selling, increasing the possibility of a sale.